List of Emmerdale characters introduced in 2007: Jake Doland

 Jake takes over as head chef at The Woolpack after Marlon Dingle (Mark Charnock) quits in a huff and starts dating Jasmine Thomas (Jenna-Louise Coleman).
 Marlon is convinced to return and Jake returns to being assistant chef.
 In October 2008, Jake throws a party in an attempt to help his flagging romance with Jasmine.
-Unfortunately for Jake, PC Shane Doyle (Ppaul McEwan) wants Jasmine and ends the party by claiming that there have been complaints about noise and whispers to Jake that he'd slept with Jasmine.
+Unfortunately for Jake, PC Shane Doyle (Paul McEwan) wants Jasmine and ends the party by claiming that there have been complaints about noise and whispers to Jake that he'd slept with Jasmine.
 A furious Jake attacks him and is arrested.
 Jasmine tells him she has had enough and ends their relationship.
 Jake becomes close friends with Daz Eden (Luke Tittensor) and he moves in with Daz when Daz didn't want his girlfriend Scarlett Nicholls (Kelsey-Beth Crossley) to join him.

 In mid-2009, Greg asks Jake to join him and Mel in Spain and finds him a job.
 In August, Lizzie Lakely (Kitty McGeever), who is blind, asks him to scratch a scratchcard for her and tell her if she has won anything – she wins £500 but Eli Dingle (Joseph Gilgun) convinces him to keep quiet and they split the money.
 Initially Jake agrees and cashes in the scratchcard, but feeling guilty, Jake confessed to Lizzie.
 Pleased at Jake's honesty, Marlon gave him the money for his flight to Spain.